SiLab-Bonn/Embedded-System-Lab/docs/source/afe.rst

     Response probability of the comparator as a function of the signal charge.
 The ideal system (noiseless, blue curve) exhibits a step function while noise (red curve) will smear-out the transition.
 That results in a Gaussian error function which fitted parameter define threshold (50 % transition point) and noise (slope of the curve) of the system.

-A typical data acquisition cycle for measuring an s-curve  involves several phases.
-Here is a generic scan routine loop in pseudo code:
+A typical data acquisition cycle for measuring an s-curve involves several steps.
+Here is a generic scan routine in pseudo code:

 .. code-block:: python